 It is important to remember that symptoms alone are a poor indicator of how cervical spondylosis is progressing for the individual.

 Cervical spondylosis causes

 A common misconception about cervical spondylosis is that it is a normal age-related process.
 This would mean that most people would exhibit the same level of cervical spondylosis at roughly the same age.
-The truth is that cervical spondylosis does progress with time, but is not necessarily a normal process of aging.
+The truth is that cervical spondylosis progresses with time but is not necessarily a normal aging process.
 There are other factors influencing the progression of cervical spondylosis.

 Wolff’s Law states that bone will adapt to the load or stress placed upon it.
 This means that increased loading of bone tissue will promote increased density.
 This is why many individuals with osteopenia or osteoporosis utilize resistance training to stimulate bone growth.

 However, when the stress or load on the bone is abnormally loaded, Wolff’s Law can contribute to the progression of cervical spondylosis.
 Consider the following illustration: